GE delivers ultra-modern machine to ZMKC – The Sun Nigeria

-GE Healthcare has delivered the ultra-modern SIGNA Creator MRI system machine to Zenith Medical and Kidney Centre (ZMKC), the leading disease and transplantation experts in West Africa.
+GE Healthcare has delivered the ultra-modern SIGNA Creator MRI system machine to Zenith Medical and Kidney Center (ZMKC), the leading disease and transplantation experts in West Africa.

 The new MRI technology will not only increase ZMKC’s diagnostic capability, but also enhance its end-to-end healthcare offering across all medical services and patient care.

-Eyong Ebai, GE Healthcare’s General Manager for West, Central and French Sub-Saharan Africa,said ZMKC had invested in the machine as part of the future of the organisation.
+Eyong Ebai, GE Healthcare’s General Manager for West, Central & French Sub-Saharan Africa, agrees.
+In his words: “I am so pleased that ZMKC has invested in this machine and the future of the organization.
+The work that ZMKC does for renal patients is so critical to the region that having the SIGNA™ Creator 1.5T MRI serves as an extension to their skills and services.
+And it will prove a life-saving support to the clinic, staff and patients.
+Being part of the GE family, the SIGNA™ Creator 1.5T MRI comes standard with a host of patient and clinic benefits—from ease of use to efficient design and added comfort.”

+“But it isn’t just about the technology; it is about the overall patient experience.
+Healthcare facilities like ZMKC are charting the way forward for the delivery of quality care in the West African sub-region.
+Highly trained and qualified physicians and staff at a specialized facility, in-country, means greater access, and thus earlier diagnosis and treatment.
+In that sense the SIGNA™ Creator 1.5T MRI is not just a diagnostic upgrade, it’s an extension of ZMKC’s end-to-end service offering that saves patients time, money and stress by bringing the full spectrum of world class healthcare together under one roof,” Ebai added.

-ZMKC , a specialised medical facility established in 2011, aims to reverse medical tourism and improve health care delivery in Nigeria and West Africa.
+Zenith Medical and Kidney Center (ZMKC) is a specialized medical facility established in 2011.
+With an expert team of medical professionals and technologically advanced equipment, it provides quality healthcare services in renal medicine and other specialist areas.
+ZKMC aims to reverse medical tourism and improve health care delivery in Nigeria and West Africa.

+GE Healthcare is a leading global medical technology and digital solutions innovator.
+The company has over 100 years of healthcare industry experience and operates at the center of an ecosystem working toward precision health, digitizing healthcare, helping drive productivity and improved outcomes for patients, providers, health systems and researchers around the world.

 Leave a Reply